elastic/kibana/src/core/CORE_CONVENTIONS.md

    > churn when we know related API methods will be introduced.

 ## 3. Tests and mocks
- - 3.1 Declary Jest mocks with a temporary variable to ensure types are correctly inferred
+ - 3.1 Declare Jest mocks with a temporary variable to ensure types are correctly inferred

    ```ts